8 Symptoms Of Gingivitis And How to Prevent Them

 Avoiding Gingivitis

-• Brush thoroughly and regularly.
+- Brush thoroughly and regularly.
 Gingivitis starts with bacteria on your teeth from food residue.
-If untreated, gingivitis later leads to more serious gum problems, including periodontitis.
-In fact, left completely untreated, gingivitis can eventually lead to overall health issues.
+If untreated, gingivitis leads to more serious gum problems, including periodontitis.
+Left completely untreated, gingivitis can eventually lead to overall health issues.
 Practising a consistent brushing routine is the most effective way to fight gingivitis.
 Brush twice a day and after each meal if possible.

-At Captivate Dental, we can help you with scaling, in which plaque and tartar are removed.
+At Captivate Dental, we can help you with scaling, which removes plaque and tartar.

 This is known as scaling.
-Scaling can be uncomfortable, especially if there is substantial tartar build-up, which is why it is better to fight gingivitis at home!
+Scaling can be uncomfortable, especially if there is substantial tartar build-up, so it is better to fight gingivitis at home!

-We will also give you a set of oral hygiene instructions and an update on how to brush and floss properly.
+We will also give you oral hygiene instructions and an update on brushing and flossing properly.

 We may recommend follow-up appointments and schedule more regular cleanings if necessary.
 If any teeth are damaged or crooked, we can treat them to remove the environment that bacteria and tartar like to live in.